galexrt/www.edenmal.moe/content/about/_index.md

 * "Kubernetes: mit GitLab CI auf das Containerschiff" in [Entwickler Magazin Spezial Vol. 20: Kubernetes](https://entwickler.de/entwickler-magazin/entwickler-magazin-spezial-vol-20-kubernetes-579891257.html)
 * ["Rook: New Winds in the v1.1 release"](http://the-report.cloud/rook-new-winds-in-the-v1-1-release) in [The Cloud Report](http://the-report.cloud/)
 * ["FOSDEM’2020 Brussels"](http://the-report.cloud/fosdem2020-brussels) in [The Cloud Report](http://the-report.cloud/)

-## This blog

-This blog is about various topics.
-A list of topics that I'm writing about are:

-* Various Linux topics (error analysis, networking, etc)
-* Storage Technologies (like Ceph)
-* Containerization (Docker and Kubernetes)
-* Open Source Projects I find interesting
-* My GitHub Projects
-* And much more..

 ***